VirtoCommerce/vc-module-catalog/README.md

 https://github.com/VirtoCommerce/vc-module-lucene-search

-This Search Module is used only for development.
+Lucene Search Module is recommended for development purposes only, not for production usage

 ### Search Provider Tests